Prison Labor is Modern Slavery

 Similar to the county sheriffs who arrested innocent black men to fill the coffers of companies seeking cheap labor, the United States has seen an explosion of private prisons to house people charged with undocumented entry.
 Undocumented immigrants are prosecuted and jailed as criminals.
 Instead of deportation, these individuals first face a prison sentence and detention.
 Immigration detention has been the new frontier of profit for private prison companies; even without working, these imprisoned individuals profit private prisons.

 While imprisoned women also work shifts for little pay concerns particular to women, like sexual harassment and abuse, are absent from the nationwide prison strike demands.
-In #metoo year, little has changed for incarcerated women.
+In a #metoo year, little has changed for incarcerated women.
 Their captivity means their voices continue to be silenced on sexual assault and sexual harassment.
 Prison slavery inevitably connects with these power dynamics and abusive behavior against women, and yet even this nation-wide protest fails to call for a stop to sexual violence against inmates.

 In a #metoo year, little has changed for incarcerated women.
 Photo: Jose Cabezas, AFP